flushwhy/flushwhy/README.md

 About Me:

-I am a gaint Robot Chicken fan.
+I am a giant Robot Chicken fan.
 I love animation both 2D and 3D.
-I grew up playing the PS2 and I loved the Jaks games.
+I grew up playing the PS2, and I loved the Jaks games.
 I miss the old action adventure games, and one day I will probably make my own :).
+I am new to UI and GUI development, so I am trying to learn that :)

 I have been learning Unreal, Raylib, and Godot.
 I have been messing with Kotlin and jetpack for andorid dev also.